From the series: So You Want To Be A...

 About

 The map has edges.
-Beyond them, someone wrote here there be dragons — not because they knew what was there, but because they didn’t.
+Beyond them, someone wrote "here there be dragons" — not because they knew what was there, but because they didn’t.
 You are not frightened by the edge of the map.
 You are drawn to it.
 That is not a character flaw.
 That is a calling.

 So You Want To Be An Explorer takes young readers ages 10–14 inside one of the oldest and most demanding pursuits in human history — not the romanticized version, but the real one.
 The years of scientific training and physical preparation that happen before a single expedition departs.
 The specific discipline of moving through environments that were not designed for human survival — reading terrain, managing risk, making decisions with incomplete information and no guarantee of rescue.
 The team of scientists, navigators, survival specialists, and local guides working in careful coordination so that what they find can be brought back, documented, and shared with a world that has never seen it.
 The expedition that goes exactly to plan — and the one that demands everything the team has and then asks for more.